-- Round trip group transfers from Naples Airport or Naples Train station to Positano.*
+- Round-trip group transfers from Naples Airport or Naples Train station to Positano.*

-2019 Dates: This program is available throughout the year.
-You can check in and start your cooking program any day of the week, as this program is offered 12 months per year.
+2024 Dates: This program is available throughout the year.
+You can check-in and start your cooking program any day of the week, as this program is offered 12 months per year.
 Rates are subject to change based on currency exchange.
 Call for updated rates.
-Airfare not included.
+Airfare is not included.
 Group transfers for any cooking tour or tours that include transfers, are for the group and are not private.
 Transfers before, after or to another destination outside of your cooking tour are not included in the program price.
 If you would like to add on a private transfer or transfers, let us know and we will send you pricing.

-Positano has many stairs throughout.
-People who do not like to walk or have health problems are advised to read up on the landscape of Positano and reserve the 3-Star~By The Piazza or 4-Star option.
-We suggest walking shoes, sun block, and a hat for excursions to Capri and Pompeii.
-City taxes, which vary, are not included and must be paid by each guest on site at the time of check out.
+*Even though Positano has many stairs throughout, our properties are located with minimum stairs.
+Going to the beach offers handicap access.
+People who do not like to walk or have health problems are advised to read up on the landscape of Positano.
+We suggest walking shoes, sun block, and a hat for Capri and Pompeii.